sam-xl/py_trees_parser/README.md

 parse an XML file representing a behavior tree and construct the corresponding behavior tree using the PyTrees library.
 It supports composite nodes, behavior nodes from PyTrees, and custom behavior nodes defined in your local library.
+The tree file can be passed to the `Robot` node via the parameter `tree_file`.
+The location of the tree file should be included as an absolute path, so that the parser can find that file.

-For any parameter that are code the code must be surrounded by `$()`.
+For any parameter that is python code, the code must be surrounded by `$()`.
 This allows the parser know that the following parameter value is in fact code and should be evaluated as code.

 Idioms are also now supported.
 An idiom is a special function that produces